nzdavidv/pages/pages/ESXi-macos.md

 ```
 Then restarted the ESXi server.

-## 4. Creating and Configuring new macOS VM
+## 4. Creating and Configuring new macOS VM in ESXi
 I originally installed it with 2 VCPU and 6GB RAM but later increased to 4VCPU and 8GB RAM.
 - Compatibility: ESXi 7.0 U2 virtual machine
 - Guest OS family: Mac OS